kindspirit/fast_af_polyfill/README.md

 This differs from the native Array.from() in that native Array.from() processes array-likes as iterables first if they have a Symbol.iterator method.
 Where mine will attempt to process it as an array-like first before trying to process it as an iterable.

 To process it as an iterable it first tries to get the iterator by calling the Symbol.iterator method, and if that is not found will try the entries() method.
-And if that still doesn't work it checks for a next() method which indicates that the array-like itself should be used as the iterator.
+And if that still doesn't work it checks for a next() method which indicates that the argument itself should be used as the iterator.

-This was also designed to be a replacement for native Array.from() so if you don't want to overwrite native Array.from you should do something like this to include it in your code:
+This was also designed to be a replacement for native Array.from() so if you don't want to overwrite native Array.from you should do something like the following to include it in your code which will only run if Array.from does not yet exist:

 `<script>Array.from||document.write("<script src=Array.from.min.js><\/script>");</script>`